dataesr/affiliation-matcher/doc/matcher.md

 All of these are direct criteria, meaning they are direct characteristics that can be found as such in an affiliation text.
 For a research unit, think about an affiliation like "Institut des Géosciences de l'Environnement CNRS Saint Martin d'Hères".
 That string is actually a concatenation of: <br/>

- - the research unit label: ""Institut des Géosciences de l'Environnement"
+ - the research unit name: ""Institut des Géosciences de l'Environnement"

  - the acronym of one the supervisors of the unit : "CNRS"

  - the city of the unit : "Saint Martin d'Hères"

-As explained above, the strategy combining the 3 criteria label, supervisor acronym and city will match the correct entry in the RNSR registry.
+As explained above, the strategy combining the 3 criteria: name, supervisor acronym and city will match the correct entry in the RNSR registry.

 ### 2.2.2 Indirect criteria
 In some cases, direct criteria such as these may be insufficient.
 Think about the example above, but with a slight modification : "Institut des Géosciences de l'Environnement CNRS Grenoble".
-Saint martin d'hères and Grenoble are two neighboring municipalities, Grenoble being much larger and sometimes used in the affiliation signature, even though the official address of the unit is with Saint Martin d'Hères.
-In that case, the above strategy combinging label, supervisor acronym and city will give no match because.
+Saint Martin d'Hères and Grenoble are two neighboring municipalities.
+Grenoble being much larger is sometimes used in the affiliation signature, even though the official address of the unit is with Saint Martin d'Hères.
+In that case, the above strategy combining name, supervisor acronym and city will give no match.
 A workaround is to use an indirect criterion, based on geographic proximity or influence.
 That could be a criteria like 'all cities within a radius of x kilometers'.
 Better, for France, INSEE has developed in the COG (French Official Geographic Code) [@noauthor_code_2021] with several divisions, such as urban unit or employment zones (an employment zone is a geographic area within which most people reside and work).
 In itself, an employment zone has an identifier, but it is actually a list of all the cities that belong to the employment zone.
 That way, we can affect a criterion with the employment zone identifier to all the cities that belong to this employment zone.
 The employment zone identifier itself will generally not appear in the affiliation description, but still can be used as an (indirect) criterion. <br>

-If we take back the example above, during indexing, "Saint Martin d'Hères" will be catched as being part of employment zone 8409.
-At search time, with the query "Institut des Géosciences de l'Environnement CNRS Grenoble", "Grenoble" will also be catched with the criteria employment zone 8409, and so the strategy combining label, supervisor acronym and employment zone will return the correct match from the registry.
+If we take back the example above, during indexing, "Saint Martin d'Hères" will be catched as being part of employment *zone 8409*.
+At search time, with the query "Institut des Géosciences de l'Environnement CNRS Grenoble", "Grenoble" will also be catched with the criteria employment *zone 8409*, and so the strategy combining name, supervisor acronym and employment zone will return the correct match from the registry.

 ### 2.2.3 Strategies
 The possible strategies are simply all the combinations of the criteria.
 A risk level can be associated to each strategy, depending on the risk of false positives.
 A strategy combining many criteria will give a high precision but a low recall.<br />

 Thus, in the case of a country matcher, the strategy composed of the only criterion 'name of the country' can be risky.
 For example, for an affiliation like "Hotel Dieu de France, Beirut, Lebanon", this strategy would propose two matchings: